277 days ago

 - Pre-book AMD–DEL–KTM route for best fares rather than direct AMD–KTM.

 Sri Lanka is one of best budget-friendly countries to visit in 2026.
-As confirmed by Sri Lanka's High Commissioner to India in February 2026, Indian nationals can enter Sri Lanka without any visa or ETA fee — a free 30-day entry with just a passport and return ticket.
+Effective 25 May 2026, Sri Lanka rolled out a fee-free tourist ETA for 40 nationalities including India — Indian nationals can now get a free, double-entry, 30-day ETA, but the ETA itself is still mandatory (this is different from the brief "no ETA needed at all" announcement floated in February 2026, which was superseded by this formal scheme).
 If you're searching for cheap places to visit outside India that combine tropical beauty with cultural depth, Sri Lanka is hard to beat.
 A 5-day trip covering Colombo, Kandy, and Ella from Ahmedabad comfortably fits under ₹45,000 on a budget.

 5-Day Cost Breakdown